Coffee: The healthy way to enjoy your daily cup

 Much of the negative press about coffee relates to the fact that it contains “caffeine".

-The important thing to realise is that "natural" caffeine, like that found in coffee beans and up to 60 other various plant species, is the complete opposite to "synthetic" or "processed" caffeine, like that found in commercial grade chemically-infused coffee, OTC drugs, various sports drinks and soda pops.
+The important thing to realise is that "natural" caffeine, like that found in coffee beans and up to 60 other various plant species, is the complete opposite to "synthetic" or "processed" caffeine, like that found in various sports drinks, colas and certain prescription drugs and medications.

 Natural caffeine contains naturally occurring vitamins and nutritional components known as methylxanthines, which balances the delivery of caffeine to the system, ensuring the sustainable absorption of nutrients into your bloodstream.

-Caffeine can actually help make you smarter as it blocks the neurotransmitter “adenosine” leading to increased firing of other neurotransmitters including norepinephrine and dopamine.
+Caffeine can actually help make you smarter as it blocks the neurotransmitter “adenosine”, sparking other neurotransmitters including norepinephrine and dopamine (a feel good chemical).
 This may improve brain functions such as memory, mood, cognitive processing and other mental faculties.

-Synthetic caffeine is the cheapest and most prominent form of caffeine found in non-coffee based beverages e.g. popular, global brand sports/energy drinks and soft drinks.
+Synthetic caffeine is the cheapest and most prominent form of caffeine found in non-coffee based beverages that contain "caffeine".

 This type of caffeine is generally exposed to harsh chemicals during production, such as methylene chloride, ethyl acetate and carbon dioxide - which causes a 'spike' in the brain and an instant 'high' before you crash and burn.